How to Help Heartburn – 7 Simple Lifestyle Changes

 4. Wear Looser Clothing

-You may be surprised to learn your choice of outfit can increase the likelihood of heartburn.
+You may be surprised to learn your choice of outfit can increase the likelihood of developing heartburn.
 Having a tight waistband or belt puts unnecessary pressure on your stomach, which can push stomach acid up into the esophagus, triggering painful heartburn.9 Quickly soothe any discomfort if you experience heartburn after eating by taking your belt down a notch or two and using an antacid such as TUMS.
 Avoid tight-fitting clothing whenever possible, and if your clothes are feeling uncomfortably tight, take it as a cue to wear looser ones or lose a few pounds.

 5. Review Your Diet